What You Can do to Prevent Injuries at Work

 So, despite your employer’s best efforts at providing an ergonomically correct work environment, how do you prevent yourself from becoming a statistic?
 There are several things you can do to prevent some of the more common workplace injuries such as carpal tunnel syndrome, lower back pain, tendinitis, bursitis and neck pain or headaches, and at the top of the list is stretching at least once every hour.

-Here are a list of stretches to help avoid workstation injuries and fatigue from Dr. Todd Goldman at Total Chiropractic Care and Wellness in Medford:
+Here is a list of stretches to help avoid workstation injuries and fatigue from Dr. Todd Goldman at Total Chiropractic Care and Wellness in Medford:

 - General: Stand up and stretch your arms over your head while standing.
 Hold the stretch for 15 seconds, and repeat two to three times.